biancsflores/biancsflores/README.md

 # Hi there!! 👋

 My name is Bianca.
-I'm a Computer Science student and my goal is to become a Full-Stack Software Engineer.
+I'm a Computer Science student and my goal is to become a Full-Stack Software Developer.
 I am currently teaching myself web development.

 - 📍 I'm based in Los Angeles, California!
 - 📫 You can reach me at biyaflrs@gmail.com